changeworld/azure-docs.ja-jp/articles/storsimple/storsimple-ova-manage-alerts.md

 <properties
-   pageTitle="StorSimple Virtual Array アラートの表示と管理 | Microsoft Azure" description="StorSimple Virtual Array アラートの状態と重大度について、また StorSimple Manager サービスを使用してアラートを管理する方法について説明します。" services="storsimple"
+   pageTitle="View and manage StorSimple Virtual Array alerts | Microsoft Azure" description="Describes StorSimple Virtual Array alert conditions and severity, and how to use the StorSimple Manager service to manage alerts." services="storsimple" documentationCenter="NA" authors="alkohli"
-   documentationCenter="NA"
-   authors="alkohli"